mpv-player/mpv/DOCS/man/input.rst

 ``vsync-jitter``
     Estimated deviation factor of the vsync duration.

+``display-width``, ``display-height``
+    The current display's horizontal and vertical resolution in pixels.
+Whether or not these values update as the mpv window changes displays depends on the windowing backend.
+It may not be available on all platforms.

 ``display-hidpi-scale``
     The HiDPI scale factor as reported by the windowing backend.
 If no VO is active, or if the VO does not report a value, this property is unavailable.